Evryon75/Lorenz-System-in-Unity/README.md

 # Lorenz-System-in-Unity
-I made the Lorenz system of equations in Unity
+I made a visualization of the Lorenz system of equations in Unity